History of Asbestos, Pt. 5: Asbestos in the Present Day

 close up of asbestos fibers

-As news of asbestos-related diseases spread across the United States, the American public started to become increasingly suspicious of asbestos companies that had, for so long, denied the dangers of asbestos exposure.
+As news of asbestos-related diseases spread across the United States, the American public started to become increasingly suspicious of asbestos companies that had, for so long, denied the dangers of asbestos exposure, putting workers, families, and entire communities at risk.

 Tracking the Impacts of Asbestos